-For more information on routine overloading and routine resolution, refer to "Understanding Routine Resolution" on page 3-8.
-For information about aggregate functions, refer to Chapter 8, "Creating User-Defined Aggregates," on page 8-1
+For more information about routine overloading and routine resolution, refer to "Understanding routine resolution" on page 3-7.
+For information about aggregate functions, refer to Chapter 8, "Create user-defined aggregates," on page 8-1.

-Operators and Operator Functions
+Operators and operator functions

 An operator function implements a particular operator symbol.
 The database server provides special SQL-invoked functions, called operator functions, that implement operators.
 An operator function processes one to three arguments and returns a value.
 When an SQL statement contains an operator, the database server automatically invokes the associated operator function.